 With all of these, I found some tips that seem to help the application.

-If you plan to use both ends of a nail wrap….
+You can use both ends of the nail wrap

 I would cut them in half vs trying to file/nail clip off the end.